timonvdvelde/sentiment/RNN/README.txt

 To run the code, please open the TRAIN.ipynb
 To create plots, please open the PLOTS.ipynb

-## Contact
-For question about the code or running the code, please contact jornranzijn@gmail.c*m

 ## Dependencies:
 - pytorch 0.4.1
 - pyhon 3.6 or higher